-A box plot can provide a valuable way to visualize distribution of data.
+A box plot in Google Sheets can provide a valuable way to visualize the distribution of data.
 It lets you summarize important details of a set of data at a glance.
-Unfortunately, Google Sheets does not have a feature to display box and whisker plots.
+Unfortunately, Google Sheets does not have a feature to display box and whisker plots natively.

 In this tutorial, however, we will show you how to get around this limitation and create a box and whisker plot in Google Sheets.